HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/insertion.md

 - **`p.Arg78_Gly79insX[23]`**<br>
   the in-frame insertion of a 23 amino acid sequence between amino acids `Arg78` and `Gly79`.<br>
-  **NOTE**: it must be possible to deduce the 23 inserted amino acids from the description given at the DNA or RNA level.
+  **NOTE**: it must be possible to deduce the 23 inserted amino acids from the description given on the DNA or RNA level.

 - **`NP_060250.2:p.Gln746_Lys747ins*63`**<br>
   the in-frame insertion of a 62 amino acid sequence ending at a stop codon at position `*63` between amino acids `Gln746` and `Lys747`.<br>
-  **NOTE**: it must be possible to deduce the inserted amino acid sequence from the description given at the DNA or RNA level.
+  **NOTE**: it must be possible to deduce the inserted amino acid sequence from the description given on the DNA or RNA level.

 - incomplete descriptions (preferably use exact descriptions only)
     - **`NP_003997.1:p.(Ser332_Ser333insX)`**<br>